joshukraine/ofreport.com/content/articles/2008-12-19-its-beginning-to-look-a-lot-like-christmas.md

 ---
 title: "It's beginning to look a lot like Christmas!"
 date: "2008-12-19 19:12:16"
+author: "Kelsie Steele"
+preview: >
+  Our family is getting things ready for the holidays!
 tags:
 - abs
 - family
 - photos
-author: "Kelsie Steele"

 ---

 Our family is getting things ready for the holidays!
-READMORE

 <a href="//d21yo20tm8bmc2.cloudfront.net/2008/12/dsc_37551.jpg"><img class="size-medium wp-image-155" title="dsc_37551" src="//d21yo20tm8bmc2.cloudfront.net/2008/12/dsc_37551-199x300.jpg" alt="The Christmas tree makes our house so cheery during the dark winter days." width="199" height="300" /></a>
 {: .article-image .article-image--has-caption}